OutwalkStudios/firefly/README.md

 ### Run the Application

 Firefly provides commands to build and run your application for development and production.
 You can start with the dev command which will build the project, watch for changes, and reload the node process whenever you make a change.
+Its worth noting that when utilizing a database, you will need to configure the database connection before running the application.

 ```
 # navigate to the project folder